Should I make the switch to gluten free?

 - Dips- Queso was a big one for me!
 Some recipes use roux, which is usually made from gluten containing white flour.

-The biggest takeaway I can emphasize here: CHECK YOUR INGREDIENT LABELS!
-And when out to eat, double check with server about a gluten free menu or if their sauces contain gluten.
-Eating out is another story, but my favorite resource for eating out is Find Me Gluten Free.
+The biggest takeaway I can emphasize here: check your ingredient labels!
+When you go out to eat, double check with the server about a gluten free menu and make sure they are aware of your dietary restriction.
+Eating out can be a stressful situation when first making these changes to your diet, but preparing will make it much more enjoyable.
+My favorite resource for eating out is Find Me Gluten Free.
 This is a platform for people to share their experiences at various restaurants throughout the country.